horsburgh/hs_schema.org/guides/HydroShare_Technical_Implementation.md

 The [so:distribution](https://schema.org/distribution) element specifies how the content of the resource can be accessed/downloaded.
 Its value can be of "@type" [so:DataDownload](https://schema.org/DataDownload), which has properties [so:contentSize](https://schema.org/contentSize) a text string indicating the size of the file to download (in this case the zipped BagIt Bag containing the resource), [so:encodingFormat](https://schema.org/encodingFormat) a text string indicating the mime type of the file to be downloaded ("application/zip"), [so:contentUrl](https://schema.org/contentUrl) indicating the URL for accessing the zipped BagIt bag for the resource, [so:description](https://schema.org/description) as a text string describing the zipped Bag, and [dateModified](https://schema.org/dateModified) as an encoding of the date on which the content was last modified.

 The SOSO group is currently considering whether the [so:distribution](https://schema.org/distribution) element should also include an [so:identifier](https://schema.org/identifier) element and a checksum for the distribution file(s).
 In anticipation of this being a requirment in upcoming releases, we will include this.
 In Example 13, the [so:identifier](https://schema.org/identifier) element is expressed using the URL-encoded HydroShare internal idenfier for the resource.
 The checksum is a property of the zipped BagIt Bag file to be downloaded.
-There is still some discussion about how the checksum value should best be encoded, however, we are choosing to adopt preliminary form of this suggested here: https://github.com/ESIPFed/science-on-schema.org/issues/66
+There is still some discussion about how the checksum value should best be encoded, however, we are choosing to adopt preliminary form of this suggested here: https://github.com/ESIPFed/science-on-schema.org/issues/66.
+Given that checksums for BagIt bags on resources that are not published are only generated on demand, the [so:distribution](https://schema.org/distribution) element for unpublished resources will not provide the checksum information.

 ### Example 13: so:distribution element

+For formally published resources with DOI and for which we can guarantee the checksum of the BagIt bag has been generated:

 ```javascript
 {